CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 Let us now put everything together an implement elongated compartmentalized cell.
 The solution that will prevent two ``Center`` cells (the ones that initially were touching ``Top`` cell), from forming an extra FPP link, is to use Curvature Plugin.
-The way Curvature plugin works is by constraining the angle that two adjacent links can form By using high value of Curvature lambda you may constrain two adjacent links to form a straight line and by adiabatically lowering the lambda you can control how much elongated cell can bend.
+The :ref:`curvature-plugin` constrains the angle at which two adjacent links can form.
+By using high value of Curvature lambda you may constrain two adjacent links to form a straight line and by adiabatically lowering the lambda you can control how much elongated cell can bend.
 The code for this section is in ``Demos/CompuCellPythonTutorial/ElongatedCellsTutorial/Tutorial_08``